Annapurna Base Camp VS Everest Base Camp

 Trekking Seasons for Everest Base Camp and Annapurna Base Camp Treks

-Although, the beginning of September and late May might have some rainy days.
-These timings should not offer clear visibility all the time.
+Although the beginning of September and late May might have some rainy days, These times should not offer clear visibility all the time.

 Winter is doable and offers clear weather, but the temperature will be freezing.
 December is the best month and offers magnificent weather for the whole day.

-There are some trekkers during summer, but it is not a good time to trek to the Annapurna base camp.
-The trail will be slippery by lots of rain, crossing some wooden bridges could be dangerous, and there are many leeches with a few more difficulties.
+There are some trekkers during the summer, but it is not a good time to Trek to the Annapurna Base Camp.
+The trail will be slippery from lots of rain; crossing some wooden bridges could be dangerous; and there are many leeches with a few more difficulties.

-Annapurna base camp trek goes through the valley; it can be dangerous when lots of snow falls.
+The Annapurna Base Camp Trek goes through the valley; it can be dangerous when lots of snow falls.
 There can be avalanches between Deurali and MBC, so you must be careful around this area.

-Like the Annapurna base camp, the Everest base camp trip follows the same trekking seasons.
-But, the Everest base camp tour starts with a fight, which it mostly can't do during summer.
-The Everest base camp trekking trail is not risky except flight to Lukla.
+Like the Annapurna Base Camp trip, the Everest Base Camp trip follows the same Trekking Seasons.
+But the Everest Base Camp Tour starts with a fight, which it mostly can't do during the summer.
+The Everest Base Camp Trekking Trail is not risky except for the flight to Lukla.

 Trekking Routes for Everest Base Camp And Annapurna Base Camp